borzacchiello/borzNES/README.md

 # Keymappings

-The (hardcoded) keymappings for Player1 are the following:
+The (default) keymappings for Player1 are the following:

 | action                           | key        | note                         |
 |----------------------------------|------------|------------------------------|